ohscar/rmalloc/doc/paper/method.rst

 The benchmark output is used to both produce graphs of allocator performance and can together produce internal rankings between the allocators.

-This is described in greater detail in chapters ref:`chapter-simulating-application-runtime`, :ref:`chapter-steve` and section :ref:`input-data`.
+This is described in greater detail in chapters :ref:`chapter-simulating-application-runtime`, :ref:`chapter-steve` and section :ref:`input-data`.

 Development Environment
 =========================
-Main development system is a Linux-based system.
-The allocator is written in C, and the benchmark tool (Steve) consists of mostly
+Main development system is a Linux-based system, but coudl likely be adapted to other UNIX-like systems, such as OS X.
-Python code with Cython [#]_ (a Python framework for interfacing in C and compiling Python into C code) for tight inner loops such as the memtrace to ops calculation, plus some Bash scripts for glueing it all together.
+The allocator is written in C, and the benchmark tool (Steve) consists of mostly Python code with Cython [#]_ (a Python framework for interfacing in C and compiling Python into C code) for tight inner loops such as the memtrace to ops calculation, plus some Bash scripts for glueing it all together.
 The data is plotted in graphs and there is also a tool that creates an animation of memory allocations as they happen in memory.

 .. [#] http://cython.org